Frequently Asked Questions

 WHO IS ELIGIBLE FOR THE COMPETITIVE SCIENCE FAIR?

-Any student in grades 6 – 12, who goes to school or is home-schooled in Elgin, Middlesex, or Oxford Counties.
+Any student in grades 6 – 12, who goes to any Catholic, public, private or home school in Elgin, Middlesex, or Oxford Counties.

 WHO IS ELIGIBLE FOR THE NON-COMPETITIVE SCIENCE FAIR?

-Any student in grades 4 – 5, who goes to school or is home-schooled in Elgin, Middlesex, or Oxford Counties.
+Any student in grades 4 – 5, who goes to Catholic, public, private or home school in Elgin, Middlesex, or Oxford Counties.

 WHY SHOULD I ENTER?

-The TVSEF is a great place to showcase your knowledge in science!
+The TVSEF is a great place to showcase your knowledge in science and engineering!
 You will have the opportunity to meet other students and people from the London community who are interested in science and technology.
 You could also win the chance to travel to the national competition, the Canada Wide Science Fair.

 CAN I HAVE A PARTNER?